leejones/toolbox/docs/vim.md

 ## Editing

-- `s` change the charecter under the cusor (switchest to insert mode)
+- `s` change the character under the cusor (switchest to insert mode)
 - `x` delete characters under and after the cusror in the current line (e.g. `3x` would delete 3 characters)

 ## Using External Commands